 1. Use a Hairdryer

-Since concrete sealers dry based on evaporation and heat levels, increasing the heat levels around the concrete sealer coat will make it evaporate and dry faster.
-This method should be used within the first 2 hours after applying the concrete sealer.
+Since concrete sealers dry based on evaporation and heat levels, increasing the heat levels around its coating will make it evaporate and dry faster.
+This method should be used within the first 2 hours of applying it.

 Here is a guide for this method: